kkrypt0nn/Python-Discord-Bot-Template/CONTRIBUTING.md

 ## Commit messages guidelines
 This project uses [`Conventional Commits 1.0.0`](https://conventionalcommits.org/en/v1.0.0/) hence your commit messages **must** follow the same convention or your contributions will be ignored, refused or assigned to another user or maintainer.

+It would be more than welcome to keep your contributions as a single commit rather than, for examples, 20 `"fix: Stuff"` commits in-between.
+You may use multiple commmits if you believe the changes made in these commmits have nothing, or close to nothing, in common - feel free to ask a maintainer on whether or not it should be a single commit or not.

 ## Create a GitHub [Issue](https://github.com/kkrypt0nn/Python-Discord-Bot-Template/issues) and **then** a pull request
 Start contributing by first [opening a new issue](https://github.com/kkrypt0nn/Python-Discord-Bot-Template/issues/new/choose).
 Once that is done, you can create a pull request for the issue.